dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Introduces incentives.
   * Embraces randomness.
 Consensus only has to be reached over long time scales.

-**Consensus without identity**
+**Consensus without Identity**
 * Traditionally need identites for security and some protocols also rely on node ids.
 * Why no identities?
-  * No central authority to give identities to node- Sybil attack (same attacker mimcks many people but really, its just one attacker).
+  * No central authority to give identities to node : Sybil attack (same attacker mimcks many people but really, its just one attacker).
   * Pseudonymity is a goal of bitcoin.
 * Weaker assumptions :
   * Can pick a random node in the system.
 Give token to nodes and later call on that node, like a raffle/lottery.